Pax, the Concordia Peace Festival, Elagabalus, and Carausius January 29th

 Governors reporting to the Vicarius.

 So you could begin your career in charge of a Province, then progress to the Diocese, then to the Prefecture, then to a quarter of the Empire, then to the Western Empire and finally to be the top dog in the richest Greek-speaking part of the Empire – the supreme Augustus.
+Brittania was divided up into 4 provinces, each controlled by a non-military Governor.
+They reported to the Vicarius in London, who reported to the praetorian prefecture of the Gallic region, which was based at Trier, who reported to Rome.
+They copied in the supreme Emperor who normally hung out in the East of the Empire. (the rich bit).

 Did it work?
-Well, while Diocletian was alive maybe, but then when his Augustus of the West Constantius Chlorus died, his troops, in York, declared his son Constantine to be Augustus, bypassing the peaceful progression from Governor to Augustus back to the usual tactic of wiping out your fellow Prefects, Caesars and Augustii.
-After the Battle of Milvian Bridge, Constantine was universally recognised as the supreme Augustus.
+Well, while Diocletian was alive maybe.
+When his Augustus of the West Constantius Chlorus died, his troops, in York, declared his son Constantine to be Augustus.
+Thus, bypassing the peaceful progression from Governor to Augustus.
+The system reverted to the usual tactic of wiping out your fellow Prefects, Caesars and Augustii.
+After his victory at the Battle of Milvian Bridge, Constantine was universally recognised as the supreme Augustus.
 He moved the Eastern Capital from Nicosia to Byzantium and renamed it Constantinople.

 More on the Sequani

-One of our readers from France alerted me to the Wikipedia page on the Sequani which explains that the name comes from the Goddess Sequana who is a water goddess.
-The centre of the territory is Besançon which is on the Doubs River part of the Haute Saône Doubs and near to the springs that are the source of the Seine (west of Dijon).
-Here, the Fontes Sequanae (“The Springs of Sequana”) gave her name to the River Seine, and a healing spring was established in the 2nd/1st BC.
+One of our readers alerted me to the Wikipedia page on the Sequani which explains that the name comes from the Goddess Sequana who is a water goddess.
+The centre of the territory is Besançon which is on the Doubs River. part of the Haute Saône Doubs and near to the springs that are the source of the Seine (west of Dijon).
+The Fontes Sequanae (“The Springs of Sequana”) gave her name to the River Seine, and a healing spring was established in the 2nd/1st BC.
 Enlarged by the Romans, it became a significant health centre. as Wikipedia explains in the clip below:

 Image of Sequana in a duck boat by Wikipedia FULBERT • CC BY-SA 4.0